 However, you can’t require employees to submit receipts or invoices to prove they're spending this stipend as intended.
 You also can’t ask them for proof of health insurance coverage.

 Organizations with fewer than 50 FTEs can also use the tax-free qualified small employer HRA (QSEHRA).
 With this health benefit, your employees must submit proof of their qualifying expenses listed in IRS Publication 502.

 The penalty for not offering health insurance to employees

 While the ACA requires all ALEs to offer affordable coverage to employees, only ALEs with at least 30 full-time employees (not full-time equivalent) will actually be subject to penalties for noncompliance.

 Penalty for not offering MEC to 95% of full-time employees

 Penalty for offering MEC that is unaffordable or doesn't provide MV

-The penalty is triggered if one or more full-time employees enroll in coverage through a health insurance exchange and also qualify for a premium tax credit.
+An organization only triggers this penalty if one or more of its full-time employees enroll in coverage through a health insurance exchange and also qualify for a premium tax credit.

-While offering health benefits may seem costly at first, the cost of not offering health benefits can come out to be even more, both in penalties and the high cost of employee turnover.
+Not every organization has to provide employer-sponsored health coverage.
+If you're an ALE, you must provide health insurance to employees.
+While offering health benefits may seem costly at first, the cost of not offering coverage for employees can come out to be even more, both in penalties and the high cost of employee turnover.

-Luckily, offering health benefits that are affordable for both you and your employees is actually easier than it seems, especially if you have a health benefits administration software and award-winning customer support team like PeopleKeep’s on your side.
+Luckily, offering health benefits that are affordable for both you and your employees is actually easier than it seems, especially if you have health benefits administration software and an award-winning customer support team like PeopleKeep on your side.